jennatripoli/GardenOfAge/README.md

 ## **Little Knight (Enemy #1)**

-The knight is a young soldier of a similar age to the Princess, but is still in forced labor to the kingdom.
+The knight is a young soldier of a similar age to the Princess but is still in forced labor to the kingdom.
 The knight is desperate for a chance to end their servitude, yet is loyal to the crown.
 He checks to see if the princess is their savior, strikes when they see the Princess is honorless, and heals themselves if the Princess is a kindred spirit.

 ### **Arrows**
 Sends a shower of arrows.
 Deals 20 damage.